SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 * the `--raw-output` option (which can be expressed as `-r` too) tells `jq` to not output strings as JSON strings, i.e. not to put them in double quotes
 * using [select](https://stedolan.github.io/jq/manual/#select(boolean_expression)) can be used to filter out (or keep) data according to a boolean expression; in this case data will be kept (passed through to the next part, rather than thrown away) if the value of the `environment` property is "cloudfoundry"
-* for those datacenter objects that are kept (passed through), we then select just the value for the `displayName` property
+* for those data center objects that are kept (passed through), we then select just the value for the `displayName` property
 * and then use [split](https://stedolan.github.io/jq/manual/#split(str)) with the " - " value to divide the value up into two parts which are emitted as elements of an array
 * and finally that array is passed to [first](https://stedolan.github.io/jq/manual/#first,last,nth(n)) which (as you might guess) returns just the first element

 > In case you're curious, `first` is actually just syntactic sugar for the 0th form of the [array index](https://stedolan.github.io/jq/manual/#ArrayIndex:.[2]); you can see the definition of `first` in the `jq` sources: [`def first: .[0];`](https://github.com/stedolan/jq/blob/a9f97e9e61a910a374a5d768244e8ad63f407d3e/src/builtin.jq#L187)

-#### Counting the datacenters by hyperscaler
+#### Counting the data centers by hyperscaler

 Here's a final example for that introduces a couple more important `jq` functions [to_entries](https://stedolan.github.io/jq/manual/#to_entries,from_entries,with_entries) and [group_by](https://stedolan.github.io/jq/manual/#group_by(path_expression)), and the [array construction](https://stedolan.github.io/jq/manual/#Arrayconstruction:[]) mechanism (`[...]`).

-Let's say we wanted to see how many datacenters were available, by hyperscaler?
+Let's say we wanted to see how many data centers were available, by hyperscaler?

 👉 Try this: